 Lockheed Martin and Pentagon officials have carefully planned their talking points at this week’s Farnborough air show to focus on the F-35’s reliability.
 Thus far, that indeed has been the focus—but with a far different spin than anticipated.
 The F-35B’s international debut in the U.K. was bedeviled by the Pentagon’s July 3 grounding of the fleet after the June 23 F-35A engine fire described by U.S. Navy officials as “catastrophic.”
 The ...

-"'Cost War Room': Pentagon Targets F-35 Price" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"'Cost War Room': Pentagon Targets F-35 Price" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.